PRIVACY POLICY

 1. INTRODUCTION

-This Privacy Policy sets out the manner in which Syncsmith Ltd (“Syncsmith”, “we”, “us”, or “our”) collects, uses, processes, stores and protects personal data.
+1.1 This Privacy Policy explains how Syncsmith Ltd (“Syncsmith”, “we”, “us”, or “our”) collects, uses, stores and protects personal data when individuals interact with us, including through our website and in the course of our business activities.

 • The UK General Data Protection Regulation (“UK GDPR”);